niplav/site/pickup_reports.md

 smoothly than a [rauk](https://en.wikipedia.org/wik/rauk), they want to go to your place and do naughty stuff.
-Having observed this, and having a dim idea of how to pull off a decent approach and what the topology of decent escalation might look like, I now have a semi-repeatable process under my belt that can be practiced.
+Having observed this, and having a dim idea of how to pull off a decent approach and what the topology of non-bad escalation might look like, I now have a semi-repeatable process under my belt that can be practiced.
 Not quite the [kenshō](https://en.wikipedia.org/wiki/Kenshō) of daygame (what would that be, an SDL?), but perhaps the [udayabbaya